lsylvestre/macle/README.md

 # Macle (*ML accelerator*)

-A language to program hardware-accelerated functions in ML style, and call them from OCaml program running on FPGA via O2B (https://github.com/jserot/O2B).
+A language to program hardware-accelerated functions in ML style, and call them from OCaml programs running on FPGA via the O2B (https://github.com/jserot/O2B).

+O2B is an implementation of the OCaml virtual machine targeting a softcore processor designed on a FPGA.
+O2B supports currently the Intel Nios II softcore processor on the Terrasic DE10-Lite Board (Intel Max 10 FPGA) with 50K logic elements, 1.6 MB of onchip memory, 64 MB of external memory (SDRAM) and a frequency of 50 Mhz.

-More generally, Macle Compiler produces complete O2B platforms (including VHDL, C, OCaml code and scripts) to configure an Intel FPGA (with Quartus 15.1 and latter).
+Macle Compiler produces complete O2B platforms (including VHDL, C, OCaml code and scripts) to configure an Intel FPGA (with Quartus 15.1 and latter).

 ### install